 From a management perspective, scorecards enable sales leaders to stack rank their sales teams in order to see who needs more engagement and support and who can take on the more difficult leads.

-Scorecards = Sales Success
+Sales Scorecards = Salesperson Success

 When you develop scorecards with clear sales metrics for each sales rep to work towards, you’re setting them up for success, rather than sending them out and just hoping for the best.
 It both provides the opportunity for and motivates salespeople to grow and constantly aim higher.